Questions About the Policy

 Answer: All CPCC students and employees are expected to comply fully with the Tobacco-Free College policy.
 Students who repeatedly violate the policy will face student conduct process as outlined in the Student Code of Conduct.
 Employees who repeatedly violate the policy will be referred to their supervisor, who will be expected to follow the employee disciplinary process.

 Question: What resources are available to help me quit using tobacco?

 • Quitline NC , or phone 1-800-QUITNOW.
 Quitline NC is a free service that provides a personal cessation coach, and some students may be eligible for over-the-counter nicotine replacement therapy patches or lozenges at no cost.

 • Smokefree.gov (http://www.smokefree.gov) provides free, evidence-based information and professional assistance to help support the immediate and long-term needs of people trying to quit smoking.

 • Great American Smoke-Out programs will be offered in November.

-• CPCC Counseling Services is available to talk with students about making healthy lifestyle changes.
+• CPCC is available to talk with students about making healthy lifestyle changes.

 Question: How was the decision made to go tobacco-free?

 Answer: A Task Force was appointed by CPCC administration last spring.
-The Task Force included representatives from all six campuses, the Student Government Association, all levels of College employees, and at least 5 people who currently use tobacco.
+The Task Force included representatives from all six campuses, the Student Government Association, all levels of College employees, and at least 4 people who were using tobacco.
 The Task Force was charged with studying tobacco policies at other colleges and universities, surveying our students and employees about tobacco use, and developing recommendations about policy changes.
 The Task Force decided to recommend a 100% tobacco-free college policy, which was reviewed and supported by top administration.
 The CPCC Board of Trustees approved the tobacco-free policy on September 2, 2009.

 Question: What were the results of the tobacco survey?